Tā mātou mahi

 Te Waihanga first published the Pipeline in June of 2020 to support statutory functions required under the New Zealand Infrastructure Commission/Te Waihanga Act 2019.

-The Pipeline continues to build towards a trusted and complete view of current and planned infrastructure project activity in New Zealand.
+The Pipeline continues to build towards a trusted and complete view of current and planned infrastructure investment and activity in New Zealand.

 Figure 10